pivot-access-ltd/bma-offline-docs/src/how-to-create-custom-images-5104.md

 git clone https://github.com/canonical/packer-maas.git
 ```

 Make sure to pay attention to where the repository is cloned.
-The Packer template in this cloned repository creates a Ubuntu AMD64 image for use with MAAS.
+The Packer template in this cloned repository creates a RHEL8 AMD64 image for use with MAAS.

 This package should install with no additional prompts.